RedisGears/RedisGears/docs/commands_hook.md

 # Commands Hook (experimental API)

 !!! important "Notice"
-    Command hook API is considered experimental, which means that it's not yet stable and might change in the future, use it with caution and at your own risk.
+    The command hook API is considered experimental, which means that it's not yet stable and might change in the future.
+Use it with caution and at your own risk.

-RedisGears v1.2 introduces the ability to hook vanilla Redis commands with a custom implementation.
-This can be done using the new [`hook`]() parameter to the [CommandReader](readers.md#commandreader).
-The following allows to override the `hset` command and add the current time as `_last_modified_` field:
+RedisGears v1.2 introduces the ability to override vanilla Redis commands with custom implementations.
+Use the new [`hook`]() parameter with the [CommandReader](readers.md#commandreader) to do so.

+The following code overrides the `hset` command and adds the current time as the `_last_modified_` field:
 ```python
 {{ include('command_hook/command_hook-000.py')}}
 ```

-The example uses [`call_next`]() to call the original Redis `hset` command and it adds the `_last_modified_` as the last argument.
-Running the example will give the following
+This example uses [`call_next`]() to call the original Redis `hset` command and adds the `_last_modified_` as the last argument.

+Running this example will give the following output:
 ```
 127.0.0.1:6379> hset k1 foo bar
 "2"